- keyword(s): northwestern settlement

 Abstract This series consists of photocopies of newspaper clippings relating to the Northwestern University Library.

-Abstract Rosters of the titles and authors of Northwestern University master’s degree theses and doctoral dissertations spanning the period circa 1892-1990.
+Abstract This collection contains rosters of the titles and authors of Northwestern University master’s degree theses and doctoral dissertations, for the period circa 1892-1990.

 Abstract Records of University Library book circulation to Northwestern faculty and students from the period 1874-1887 are contained in this volume.